shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### Use app_dev.php

-If you want to use the development environment, you must modify `web/app_dev.php`.
+WORK IN PROGRESS: If you want to use the development environment, you must modify `web/app_dev.php`.
 A simple example would be to replace the block, responding with a 403 like so:

 ```
 if (isset($_SERVER['APP_NAME']) && $_SERVER['APP_NAME'] === '{{app-name}}') {